janschiefer/yew_ssr_client_hybrid_rendering_template/README.md

 Run ./build-debug.sh for building in debug mode.

-Run ./build-production.sh for buildin in release mode.
+Run ./build-production.sh for building in release mode.

 ### Installing